Back

 What Outsourcing Lesson Can We Learn from This?

-Additionally, maintaining an effective supervision mechanism is crucial to ensure that the outsourcing partner delivers on its promises.
+Maintaining an effective supervision mechanism is crucial to ensure that the outsourcing partner delivers on its promises.

 A critical lesson here is the importance of effective communication and collaboration between all parties involved in the outsourcing arrangement.
 Misaligned expectations, inadequate supervision, poor communication, and a lack of transparency were major contributors to the Indiana case’s failure.